Applications for the 2024 Cohort are now closed.

 In this program, you will:

-- Be guided by experienced practitioners and field leaders.
+- Be guided by fellow practitioners

 You’ll gain the competence and confidence to lead—in your foundation, in your community, and in your field—and you’ll return to your foundation ready to ask thoughtful questions, make meaningful contributions, and strengthen your giving.

 A manager is handed a playbook, a leader writes the playbook.
 Leaders look for opportunities to solve both simple and complex challenges.
 In philanthropy, leadership is a mindset and practice grounded in humility, listening, and curiosity to learn and journey.
 These qualities empower leaders – whether staff, donors, trustees, or family members – to embrace the unique abilities and powers of small foundations, to spark systems-level change.
 By leveraging their resources and going beyond grantmaking, foundations, and donors that practice catalytic leadership think and act less like funders and more like agents and facilitators of change.
 Learn more about Catalytic Leadership in Philanthropy.

 During the Virtual Learning Series, we’ll explore leadership qualities on both the personal and organizational levels.

 Learn the fundamentals of good governance, investments, legal basics, grantmaking strategies, and an overview of the nonprofit sector with our Foundation 101 virtual seminar.
 You’ll watch five recorded seminar modules at your own pace and before the virtual learning series begins on March 4.
 This is optional, though it’s recommended for level-setting for those with less than three years in philanthropy.